MbinOrg/mbin/docs/02-admin/04-running-mbin/05-cli.md

 > [!NOTE]
 > User avatars and covers and magazine icons and banners are not affected by this command,
-> only images from threads, microblogs and comments
+> only images from threads, microblogs and comments.

 Usage: